qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 a minimal working configuration using Apache2 on Debian Squeeze (or with negligible variations on Ubuntu 14.04).
 Many other OSs provide packages for QGIS Server, too.
-If you have to build it all from source, please refer to the URLs above.
+If you have to build it all from source, please refer to the URLs given in :ref:`label_qgisserver`.

 Firstly, add the following debian GIS repository: